 While data breaches against government agencies and businesses are becoming increasingly common, many people still don’t know exactly what defines a data breach.
 A data breach is any cyber incident in which the privacy of a data system has been compromised, causing an individual or organization to no longer have control over their data.
 Classifying an incident as a data breach does not necessarily indicate that any data has been sold or leaked to outside parties, though this is a common occurrence in many modern data breaches.

 Though there are many types of data breaches that today’s cyber criminals use to gain access to an enterprise’s private information, some are favored more than others.
-Ransomware, XSS, man-in-the-middle, and SLQ injection attacks are among the most dangerous and prevalent types of data breaches used in recent years.
+Ransomware, XSS, man-in-the-middle, and SQL injection attacks have been among the most dangerous and prevalent types of data breaches used in recent years.
 Knowing the details of these attacks can help you improve your defenses against them as well as prepare to repair the damage caused should you find yourself the victim of any of these breach types.

-Ransom payments are projected to double from 2018 to 2020, and more than half of all medium-sized and large U.S. businesses surveyed reported a ransomware attack in the last 12 months.
+Ransomware attacks cost all kinds of organizations immense amounts of money every year, and recently more than half of all medium-sized and large U.S. businesses surveyed reported a ransomware attack in the last 12 months.
 The average remediation costs for a company doubled from 2019 to 2020.
 As ransomware attacks become even more widespread, more sophisticated, and more damaging, enterprise leaders need to keep this type of data breach in mind when considering their cybersecurity.

 The word “ransomware” is the combination of “ransom” and “malware,” which describes the shape and purpose of these attacks.
 Ransomware is a specific type of malware that blocks authorized user access to data systems and files, demanding payment in exchange for regaining this access.
 Both big and small businesses have been targeted by ransomware in recent years, so every business needs to consider itself at risk.

 Varieties of Ransomware Attacks